rotationalio/rotational.io/content/en/bio/tianshu-li.md

   - name : "github"
     link: 'https://github.com/tl6kk'
     icon: 'fa-github'
-bio : "Tianshu Li is a data scientist and NLP specialist with a PhD in Systems Engineering and an enduring curiosity for learning, open source, and new culinary adventures."
 ---
+Tianshu Li is a data scientist and NLP specialist with a PhD in Systems Engineering and an enduring curiosity for learning, open source, and new culinary adventures.